node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     [info] Settings file  : /root/.node-red/settings.js

-Edit this `settings.js` file - you may need to be root or sudo to do this.
+Edit this `settings.js` file.
 And there we need to uncomment the octalbonescript library line.

     functionGlobalContext: {
-        // os:require('os'),
         octalbonescript:require('octalbonescript')
     },